https://aviation-safety.net/database/types/Antonov-2/index

 Injuries: 2 Uninjured.

 During departure climb, the airplane experienced a loss of engine power.
+Emergency procedures were executed

 and a forced approach/landing was initiated to a field.
-While on the
+While on the approach, the pilot observed a ditch running

 across the proposed landing pathway.
-He turned the airplane right to
+He turned the airplane right to parallel the ditch.
+During the landing roll,

-the pilot attempted to avoid a building by intentionally ground looping
+the pilot attempted to avoid a building by intentionally ground looping the airplane.
+During this avoidance

 maneuver, the left wing struck the building.

-Examination of the airplane revealed that the engine had seized due
+Examination of the airplane revealed that the engine had seized due to an internal failure.

 The reason for the engine's internal failure was not determined.